google/starthinker/starthinker/gtech/README.md

 }
 ```

+### Impacts

+Always list all impact categories, even if the impact is zero.
+Impact is on a scale of 0 - 100.

+- spend optimization - How well does it help the client optimize budget.
+- spend growth - How well does it help the client grow their client base or account size.
+- time savings - How well does it reduce time for client performing specific tasks.
+- account health - How well does it reduce risk for the account.
+- csat improvement - How well does it improve client perception of Googles products and services.

 ### Catalysts

 Use these catalysts when defining a solution.

 - Acquisition - How do I reach growth by acquiring and reaching new customers?
 - Monetization - How do I deliver the most value to my consumers and reach higher average revenue per order?
-- Experience - How do I provide frictionless consumer experience to enable a deeper engagement and loyalty to my brand ?
+- Experience - How do I provide frictionless consumer experience to enable deeper engagement and loyalty to my brand?
 - Automation - How do I scale, optimize and automate processes to increase my proficiency?
 - Insights - How do I get deeper consumer and brand insights to make better decisions?
 - Data - How do I make my data usable and structured to measure and attribute my marketing efforts?